alexandraYesbabylon/projectFlow/README.md

 The `creationdate` field is automatically set to the current date by default, so you can use `time()` to capture it.

-Feel free to continue with additional information or explanations about the `Company` class and its structure.
+Feel free to continue with additional information or explanations about the "Company" class and its structure.

 ```php
 <?php